How to Become a Sports Agent: 6 Key Steps to Make It Happen

 Earnings vary widely in this field.
 That's because sports agents may charge a percentage of player earnings, a flat fee, an hourly rate, or any combination of those three methods.
 The general rule is that the more a client earns, the more an agent makes.
 In North America, the sports that pay the most are typically basketball and baseball, but that can vary.

 Some leagues limit agent commissions.
 For instance, an NFL agent can't charge more than three percent of a player's contract, and an NBA agent's salary is capped at four percent of a player's earnings.
 (Agents sometimes take a lower percentage.
 For instance, ESPN reporter Darren Rovell estimates that LeBron James pays his agent 2.85 percent, which amounted to $947,310 in 2018.)

 The MLB does not have an official cap on commissions, but the standard agent fee is five percent.
 MLB rules stipulate that agent fees cannot leave a player with take-home pay less than the league minimum salary.

 However, agents can and do take a greater percentage of athletes' marketing deals—typically anywhere from 10 to 25 percent.
 And in sports like golf and tennis, where there are no guaranteed salaries, agents only earn commissions on sponsorship and endorsement deals, not on athletes' winnings.

 So if they have a long client roster or represent high-profile players, sports agents make good money.
 In fact, the highest paid sports agents make tens of millions of dollars a year.
-In the U.S., the richest sports agent is Scott Boras, who represents dozens of big-name baseball players like Bryce Harper and Max Scherzer.
-Boras makes over $100 million in commissions.3
+Forbes says that the richest sports agent in the U.S. is Scott Boras, who represents dozens of big-name baseball players like Bryce Harper and Max Scherzer.
+Boras makes over $100 million in commissions.

-According to Forbes, some of the other top sports agents that have earned multimillion-dollar commissions include:3
+According to Forbes, some of the other top sports agents that have earned multimillion-dollar commissions include:

 - Mark Bartelstein (basketball)